Top blog articles

 Modern architecture offers beautifully constructed homes with advance systems of electrical and water fittings.
-A busted water main is like a nightmare to this ultra-modern design and structure.
+A busted or leaking water main is like a nightmare to this ultra-modern design and structure.

 Water main is the water line that connects the plumbing system of a home with the main (public) water supply.
 This system is provided to ensure adequate supply of water to all the households in a community.

 Many people think that installing the best plumbing system is unlikely to present any trouble like a busted water main.
 But odds are that the main water line may quietly start leaking due to a number of reasons.
 If not responded timely, a leaking water main can damage the house and costs innumerous to the home owners.

 When water starts seeping through the lines, it gives alarming signals to the home owners.
 You must have observed cracks on the ceilings of some houses.
 That’s the most common indication that water is oozing out of some pipe line.

 Not confined to the cracking lines on ceilings, a busted water main can be noticed through a number of other ways too.
 The most common being:

 - Accumulation of water under sinks and floors

 - Wet spots around toilets, tubs and sinks

 What Causes the Main Water Line to Bust?